mkfeuhrer/vue-udemy-course/README.md

   - We can have default content for slot if needed.
   - <component> is used to dynamic component rendering
   - component is destroyed and recreated when switching between dynamic components(Although we can override this behaviour though)

+## Section 10

+- Exercise: used props, slots, components and binding to styles.